The apparel and footwear PEFCR in more detail

 What other aspects are currently not included in the PEF methodology and why?

-…The PEF methodology will continue to evolve to meet these requirements as scientific data and evidence are made available.
+…the EF methods will continue to evolve to meet these requirements as more scientific data and evidence become available.

 > Biodiversity